sattishv/java-heap-dump-sanitizer/README.md

 ```

 Note that inputFile and outputFile arguments may be file paths or standard streams. <br>
-For example, the following command reads heap dump from stdin and outputs to stdout:
+For example, the following command reads heap dump from stdin and outputs sanitized dump to stdout:

 ```
-cat input-heap-dump.hprof | java -jar sanitizer-jar-with-dependencies.jar stdin stdout
+$ cat input-heap-dump.hprof | java -jar sanitizer.jar stdin stdout
 ```